Name: Battle Droid [TPM]

 Battle droids are the perfect soldiers – programmed to fight without hesitation and deployed in vast numbers that overwhelm opponents.
 Individually, though, their limited cognitive ability makes them vulnerable when they go up against skilled Jedi who can outwit and outmaneuver them.

 Hasbro wasn’t entirely forthright with collectors when they developed the Movie Heroes line.
-Collectors interpreted this new offering as a replacement for the army-building Saga Legends line which also threw some harder to find figures into the mix as well to give hardcore collectors another chance at acquiring them.
-But what Hasbro held back to the collecting community, although absolutely clear in hindsight, was that this line was developed for kids and not collectors.
+Collectors interpreted this new offering as a replacement for the army-building Saga Legends line which also threw some harder-to-find figures into the mix as well to give hardcore collectors another chance at acquiring them.
+But what Hasbro held back to the collecting community, although absolutely clear in hindsight, was this line was developed for kids and not collectors.
 As adult collectors, we typically don’t appreciate being told that something isn’t for us.
 We do have entitlement issues because we felt we have supported the modern classic era from the beginning and therefore anything that any concept that comes out of Rhode Island should be done with our feelings considered first.
-Like it or not, Hasbro received more calls than they care to admit of complaining parents expressing their disdain for figures Hasbro was making.
+Like it or not, Hasbro received more calls than they care to admit from complaining parents expressing their disdain for figures Hasbro was making.
 Little kids have the tendency to break figures with super-articulation and with each figure rapidly approaching $10 or more, it quickly became a major issue with that buying public.
+So now we get a single figure that was "two for the price of $7.99" for $8.99 and even as high as $9.99.
+It's sad.
+It's a crime.
+And it's not the way the Hasbro Star Wars basic figure line should head.

-Status: Battle Droid is a repaint of the figure from 2007's TAC Battle Droids Saga Legends two-pack.
+Status: Battle Droid [TPM] is a repaint of the figure from 2007's TAC Battle Droids [TPM - Infantry/Commander] Saga Legends two-pack.

 Accessory Count: 4